-As your infrastructure grows and you bring additional agents under management, you may need to increase the number allowed file handles per client.
+As your infrastructure grows and you bring more agents under management, you may need to increase the number allowed file handles per client.

 Configure ulimit for PE services

 The various services in PE require up to one file handle per connected client.
-On most operating system configurations, the defaults will not be high enough for a hundred clients or more.
-To support additional clients, you need to increase the number of allowed file handles.
+On most operating system configurations, the defaults are not adequate for more than a couple hundred clients.
+To support more clients, you need to increate the number of allowed file handles.

 The location and method for configuring ulimit depends on your agent’s platform.
 You might use systemd, upstart, or some other init system.

 <PE SERVICE> with the specific service you’re editing.
 The examples show setting a limit of

 32768, which you can also change according to what you need.

 With systemd, the number of open file handles allowed is controlled by a setting in the service file at

 - To increase the limit, run the following commands, setting the